US reaction to farmer protests must be seen in its entirety: India | Law-Order

-Hours after the Biden Administration reacted to the farmer protests, India on Thursday said the comments must be seen in their entirety, and appeared to compare the reactions and sentiments in the country after incidents of violence and vandalism at the Red Fort on January 26 to those following the recent clashes at the US' Capitol Hill.
+Hours after the Joe Biden Administration reacted to the farmer protests, India on Thursday said the comments must be seen in their entirety and compared reactions to the violence at the Red Fort with those seen after storming of the US Capitol.

 At a media briefing, External Affairs Ministry Spokesperson Anurag Srivastava said any protests must be seen in the context of India's democratic ethos and polity, and the ongoing efforts of the government and the concerned farmer groups to resolve the impasse.

-''The incidents of violence and vandalism at the historic Red Fort on January 26 have evoked similar sentiments and reactions in India as did the incidents on the Capitol Hill on 6 January and are being addressed as per our respective local laws,'' he said.
+Srivastava said India has taken note of the comments by the US, adding the two countries are vibrant democracies with shared values. ''The incidents of violence and vandalism at the historic Red Fort on January 26 have evoked similar sentiments and reactions in India as did the incidents on the Capitol Hill on January 6 and are being addressed as per our respective local laws,'' he said.

+''The temporary measures with regard to internet access in certain parts of the NCR region were therefore understandably undertaken to prevent further violence,'' he said.

 ''We have taken note of comments of the US State Department.
 It is important to see such comments in the context in which they were made and in their entirety,'' he said.